S7: Male, anterior

 We find the process of identification easier to start with a darker one and work back to the paler / worn specimens.

-The males also have an unusual "scarf" around the neck, which was most evident on S7, which was also one of the paler specimens.
+Males also have an unusual "scarf" around the neck, which was most evident on S7, which was also one of the paler specimens.
 The scarf stands up as the head is bent down.